'Major' Montana storm promises several feet of snow and possible 'life threatening' situations, officials warn

 The NWS warned of “extreme impacts” including widespread tree damage, downed power lines, and poor travel conditions due to slick roads and poor visibility.

-In neighboring Norman, Oklahoma, heavy snowfall rates of an inch an hour are expected to hit the Rocky Mountain front along the north of Great Falls until Monday at 6 a.m.
+The Storm Prediction Center in Norman, Oklahoma, predicted heavy snowfall rates of an inch an hour in the Rocky Mountain front along the north of Great Falls until Monday at 6 a.m.